Welcome to our Beginner’s Guide to Index Funds

 If you want to invest in the stock market but don’t want to deal with its intense ups and downs, index funds can be a happy medium.

-You invest in every security within an index, which gives you a completely diversified portfolio.
+By essentially investing in every security within an index, you’re setting up a completely diversified portfolio.

-Might not sound huge, but with the magic of compound interest (earning interest on your interest), the profit can soon add up.
+This demonstrates the magic of compound interest (earning interest on your interest).

 Relying on withdrawing too soon risks being forced to withdraw during a market dip or bad year.
 When investing longer term, brief dips are of no concern.